The Sons of God in Psalms 82 and Genesis 6: Part Two

 One objection to the idea that angels cohabited with human women is that angels are seen as gender neutral and not engaging in marriage relationships.
 Matthew 22:30 is referenced where Jesus said “For in the resurrection they neither marry nor are given in marriage, but are like angels of God in heaven.”
 Angels in heaven are seen as not marrying so it is assumed they could not have married human woman.
 However, while angels may not marry in heaven, this doesn’t mean they couldn’t have transformed themselves into becoming humans capable of human procreation on planet earth.

 As already discussed, the phrase “sons of God” is only found in Genesis 6 and in Job.
 In Job it is evident the “sons of God” are supernatural beings and probably beings called angels.
-It is believe that to be consistent in our exegesis of Scripture, the “sons of God” mentioned in Genesis 6 must be the same kind of beings mentioned in Job.
+It is believed that to be consistent in our exegesis of Scripture, the “sons of God” mentioned in Genesis 6 must be the same kind of beings mentioned in Job.

 While the passages in Jude and 2nd Peter are often seen as supporting the proposition that angels had marital relations with human women, it must be pointed out that the sin the angels committed is seen as they leaving their positions of authority and appointed abode.
 Nothing is revealed as to why they did this or where they went or what they did.
 We must be careful not to assume the thing to be proved.
 The thing to be proved is that these angels left their positions of authority and appointed abode in order to have sexual relations with human women.
 The passages in Jude and 2nd Peter don’t tell us this is the reason they are being punished.